Frame Interpolation

 • Replace Duplicate Frames will replace duplicate frames with interpolated frames.

-• Sensitivity can be raised to increase the sensitivity for removing duplicate frames.
+• Sensitivity can be raised to decrease the threshold for removing duplicate frames.
 A higher setting may remove frames that are not duplicates but look very similar.

 Apollo